ScooloV/bbpedia/docs/core_rules.md

 TIMMM-BER!

-If this player has a Movement Allowance of 2 or less, apply a +1 modifierr to the dice roll when they attempt to stand up (as described on page 44) for each Open, Standing team-mate they are currently adjacent to.
+If this player has a Movement Allowance of 2 or less, apply a +1 modifier to the dice roll when they attempt to stand up (as described on page 44) for each Open, Standing team-mate they are currently adjacent to.
 A natural 1 is always a failure, no matter how many team- mates are